mikew/nvrh/README.md

 # nvrh

 https://github.com/user-attachments/assets/aad16d20-cc78-44cd-8e9f-8412c87087eb

 nvrh (Neovim Remote Helper) aims to provide a simple way of working with a remote Neovim instance, like you would with VSCode Remote.

+## Installation

+Download the `nvrh` binary for your platform / architecture from [the latest release](https://github.com/mikew/nvrh/releases/latest).

+Rename it to `nvrh` and put it somewhere on your `PATH` for convenience.

 ## Features

 - Start Neovim on a remote machine.
-- Tunnel a the connection between your local and remote machines.
+- Tunnel the connection between your local and remote machines.
 - Start your editor locally, talking to your remote Neovim instance.
 - Provide an easy way to tunnel ports.
 - Provide an easy way to open URLs on your local machine.

-## Installation

-Download the `nvrh` binary for your platform / architecture from [the latest release](https://github.com/mikew/nvrh/releases/latest).

-Put it somewhere on your `PATH` for convenience.

 ## Usage